 Cracks may appear in your walls that you know were not there prior to the start of the construction project.
 Your utility systems or systems may have been altered or disrupted from the vibrations.
-You need to have the damages to your home or building repaired, but are unclear about what to do next, and how to prove and recover for the damages caused by the construction related vibrations.
+You need to have the major damages to your home or building repaired, but are unclear about what to do next, and how to prove and recover for the damages caused by the construction related vibrations.
 The potential sources of recovery include the general contractor, the subcontractor responsible for the vibration causing activity, or your own homeowner’s or building owner’s policy.

 Construction Vibrations and Resulting Damage